Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Data application

-Figure~\ref{spread_map} provides maps of the estimated bGEV-PP location and spread parameters, as well as the $90\%$ quantile\footnote{As the bGEV-PP distribution has real support, but the response takes only positive values, we set negative quantile estimates to zero.} of $\sqrt{Y}(s,t)\mid\{Y(s,t)>0,\mathbf{X}(s,t)\}$, for July 2007; similar maps for other months are provided in Figure~\ref{spread_map_sup}.
-We generally observe that the magnitude and variability of wildfire spread are intrinsically linked; areas of large $q_\alpha$ typically occur with large $s_\beta$.
-For July 2007, large values of $q_\alpha$ tend to occur in the western areas of the U.S., including California, whilst large values of $s_\beta$ occur over a larger region that stretches into the centre of the domain.
-Although we do not observe large values of $q_\alpha$ in the east, we still observe high estimates of the $90\%$ quantile there, due to the effect of $s_\beta$.
-Note that the presented quantiles are for strictly positive spread only, and so do not necessarily characterise the overall, or compound, risk of wildfire burnt area.
-Instead these maps can be used to identify areas where it is most pertinent to prevent wildfires.
-For example, there are regions for which Figure~\ref{occur_map} suggests that there is a low probability of wildfire occurrence, whilst Figure~\ref{spread_map} illustrates that the spread distribution there is particularly extreme, e.g., parts of California, Nevada, northern Texas; hence it is important to prevent wildfires in those regions as, if they were to occur, they would be particularly devastating.
+{Alongside estimates of temporally-varying parameters, Figure~\ref{fig:maps} provides a map of the median estimated shape parameter, $\xi(s)$.
+Values vary between 0.2 and 0.8, suggesting that U.S. wildfire spread is particularly heavy-tailed; an observation also made by \cite{d2021flexible} and \cite{koh2021gradient} for these data.
+Note that this is an estimate of the tail index for the square-root of the burnt area, i.e., the burnt area ``diameter", and so the area itself, $Y(s,t)$, will have even heavier tails and (potentially) non-finite first and second-order moments.
+We observe interesting spatial variation in $\xi(s)$, with significantly larger values observed in the western U.S. Wildfire spread is particularly heavy-tailed in these regions, with California experiencing the most extreme events.}

-Figure~\ref{spread_diff_map} present maps of median site-wise differences in the estimates of the $90\%$ quantile of $\sqrt{Y}(s,t)\mid\{Y(s,t)>0,\mathbf{X}(s,t)\}$ for the first and last years, stratified by months; three months are presented in Figure~\ref{spread_diff_map} with other presented in Figure~\ref{spread_diff_map_sm}.
-We observe decreases in quantile for the spread distribution across large parts of the U.S, suggesting reductions in the severity of wildfires in these areas.
-However, we do observe large increases in the quantiles for the south-east during March, as well as in the western U.S. and Texas for the warmer months (June-September).
+{The bGEV-PP model is composed of a location, scale, and shape parameter; we can combine these into a single metric to access the overall hazard of wildfire spread, conditional on an occurrence.
+Figure~\ref{fig:maps} provides estimates of the (log-transformed) $90\%$ quantile\footnote{As the bGEV-PP distribution has real support, but the response takes only positive values, we set negative quantile estimates to zero. {Across all bootstrap samples and spatiotemporal locations $(s,t)$, we found only 1.6$\%$ of estimates of the $90\%$ quantile of $ \sqrt{Y}(s,t)\mid\{Y(s,t)>0,\mathbf{X}(s,t)\}$ are negative.}} of $\sqrt{Y}(s,t)\mid\{Y(s,t)>0,\mathbf{X}(s,t)\}$, for July 2007.
+Although we do not observe large values of $q_\alpha$ in the east, we still observe high estimates of the $90\%$ quantile there, due to the effect of $s_\beta$ and $\xi$.
+Note that the presented quantiles are for strictly positive spread only, and so do not necessarily characterise the overall or compound risk of wildfire burnt areas.
+Instead, these maps can be used to identify areas where it is pertinent to prevent wildfires; here wildfires are unexpected, but, should they occur, they are particularly devastating.
+For example, there are regions where there is a low probability of wildfire occurrence $p_0$, whilst high estimates of the (conditional) quantile in these regions illustrate that the spread distribution there is particularly extreme, e.g., parts of California, Nevada, and northern Texas.}